helix environmental planning california logo

 CA - Los Angeles County, CA - Orange County, Southern California

-Principal Environmental Planner is a senior position reporting to our Southern California Planning Division Manager, and with direct responsibility for business development, maintenance of client relationships, recruitment and mentoring of staff, and project management, working with environmental planning staff and specialists in other disciplines throughout HELIX’s Southern California offices.
+HELIX is seeking an experienced Principal Planner for our Pasadena office location.
+This role offers fantastic opportunities for growth and the ability to work with an exceptional management team on important projects – the sky is the limit!
+This will be a senior position reporting to our Southern California Planning Division Manager, and with direct responsibility for business development, maintenance of client relationships, recruitment and mentoring of staff, and project management, working with environmental planning staff and specialists in other disciplines throughout HELIX’s Southern California offices.
+The ideal candidate must possess strong project management and leadership skills, with the proven ability to complete large, complex projects within time and budget constraints.
+They will have strong interpersonal skills with the ability to build strong, collaborative relationships among team members, staff, clients, and agencies.
+Responsibilities/Duties

 • Take on a strong leadership role in corporate business development.
 Build relationships with key clients.
 Identify, target, and develop preferred new clients with significant opportunities.
 Play an active role in strengthening key client relationships.
 Work with other HELIX groups to bring in multi-disciplinary projects.
 Participate in negotiation and closing of high-priority contracts.